-One reason why most students with learning problems don’t use learning strategies to improve cognitive functioning on their own is because they don’t understand metacognition, an important part of executive processing.
-It has two main parts: (a) understanding how you think; and (b) controlling your thinking.
+One reason why most students with learning problems don’t use learning strategies to improve cognitive functioning on their own is that they don’t understand metacognition, an important part of executive processing.
+It has two main parts: (a) understanding how you think, and (b) controlling your thinking.

 To encourage control, we can use three stages of self-instruction training.
 First, the student learns to think aloud, then whispers to herself while taking part in self-regulatory (self-control) behavior.
 Finally, she talks silently to herself before and during the task performance.
 By the end of the process, she has internalized her self-control.

 Metacognitive training usually involves teaching strategies related to specific tasks.
 This helps the student learn her weaknesses, plus how to pick the right strategy for the task at hand.
 Then she has to learn to monitor her own progress towards a goal, fix or change strategies when necessary, and to review her progress.